At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 PMS symptoms

-• The crisis form is characterized by a paroxysmal nature, blood pressure rises, the heartbeat quickens, a constricting sensation is felt in the chest and heart.
+• The crisis form is characterized by a paroxysmal nature, blood pressure rises, the heartbeat quickens, and a constricting sensation is felt in the chest and heart.
 This form appears mainly at night and stops in the morning.

 • The atypical form is characterized by the manifestation of symptoms characteristic of several forms at once.
 In addition, the temperature may rise, despite the absence of infectious diseases and colds.
-With the onset of menstruation, it gradually begins to decline.
+With the onset of menstruation, it gradually begins to decrease.

 How to get rid of premenstrual syndrome?